This page provides (unofficial) information about the graduation process for (mostly PhD) graduate students.

 How many guests may I bring to the Hooding ceremony?

 Previously, when the ceremony was held at McCarter Theater, you could request up to 2 tickets for guests.
-As of Spring 2011, the ceremony has been moved to the Princeton Stadium, and so there is no ticket limit.
-However, if there is poor weather, the ceremony will be moved back to McCarter, with a temporary 2-ticket limitation.
+As of Spring 2012, the ceremony has been moved to Cannon Green, and so there is no ticket limit.
+However, if there is poor weather, the ceremony will be in Richardson Auditorium, with a temporary 2-ticket limitation.
 In any case, there should be an (air-conditioned) overflow location(s) for guests with live coverage.

 How much does Academic Regalia (cap and gown) cost, and is there a discount?

 Pricing depends on the type of regalia you choose.
 “Standard” regalia is usually less than $100.00, but “faculty” quality regalia costs up to roughly $900.00.
 For ordering information, see the Graduate School’s page on Academic Regalia.
-There is a limited-time discounted sale (usually 10%) of the faculty regalia at Clio Hall that is advertised in the Hooding Checklist, which is linked on the upper right of the Hooding & Commencementpage.
+There may a limited-time discounted sale (usually 10%) of the faculty regalia later in the year, check with the graduate school for more information.

 Alumni Email and Transcripts